Complete reducibility and subgroups of exceptional algebraic groups: Non- - completely reducible subgroups

-In \cite[\S 10]{Litterick2018} it is proved that if $V$ is the $56$-dimensional module for $E_7$ then $V \downarrow H = T(20)^2$ where $T(20)=L(00)/L(20)/L(00)$ is a tilting module of high weight $20$.
-Any reductive overgroup of $H$ therefore acts on $V$ either indecomposably or with indecomposable summands of dimension $\dim T(20)=28$.
-Inspecting the maximal subgroups $G$ and their actions on $V$, we see the only plausible maximal reductive connected overgroup has type $A_7$.
-But the only non-trivial $8$-dimensional $G_2$ modules are Frobenius twists of $L(10) \oplus L(00)$, and so any $G_2$ subgroup of $A_7$ is contained in a Levi factor $A_6$.
+In \cite[\S 10]{Litterick2018} it is proved that if $V$ is the $56$-dimensional module for $E_7$ then $V \downarrow H = T(20) \oplus T(20)$ where $T(20)=L(00)/L(20)/L(00)$ is tilting, of high weight $20$.
+It follows that any reductive overgroup of $H$ acts on $V$ either indecomposably or with two indecomposable summands of dimension $\dim T(20) = 28$.
+Inspecting the maximal subgroups of $G$ and their actions on $V$, we see the only plausible maximal reductive connected overgroup has type $A_7$.
+But the only non-trivial $8$-dimensional $G_2$ modules are Frobenius twists of $L(10) \oplus L(00)$, and so any $G_2$ subgroup of $A_7$ is contained in a Levi subgroup $A_6$.
 But these act on $V$ with four indecomposable summands, which rules out $A_7$ as a reductive overgroup of $H$. \end{example}

-There are several more instances of non-$G$-cr semisimple subgroups with no proper reductive overgroup, which are thus maximal amongst connected reductive subgroups of $G$.
+There are several more instances of non-$G$-cr semisimple subgroups with no proper connected reductive overgroups, which are thus maximal amongst connected reductive subgroups of $G$.
 The following partial result begins to extend Theorem \ref{t:maximalexcep} towards describing the classes of maximal connected reductive subgroups.
+It can be deduced by combining Theorem \ref{t:maximalexcep} and the main results of the references given for Theorem \ref{t:nonGcrF4E8}.
+Out of interest, we note here a geometric interpretation: Since reductive subgroups of $G$ correspond to affine coset spaces \cite{MR437549}, a subgroup $H$ which is maximal amongst reductive subgroups corresponds to $G/H$ being minimal (with respect to $G$-quotients) amongst non-trivial affine homogeneous $G$-spaces.
+Then $H$ being maximal amongst \emph{connected} reductive subgroups means $G/H$ is minimal up to a \emph{finite-sheeted} quotient.